 - Paywalls typically tie permissions to the browser cookie, whereas registration walls set up account access across devices, websites, and apps.

 Both paywalls and regwalls can manage access to content, and both require users to create and use a login.

 Paid Subscription vs Free Registration

 A paywall offers one or more options for offering paid content subscriptions, often offering ongoing monthly payments or a discount price for an annual subscription.
 A registration wall is not tied to any payment requirement or process.
-Regwalls offer free access, with an implied user benefit greater personalization of their online experience.
-Accenture reports that 79% of people are willing to exchange data for a more personalized experience; building up first-party data is key.
+Regwalls offer free access, with an implied user benefit of greater personalization of their online experience.
+Accenture reports that 79% of people are willing to exchange data for a more personalized experience; building up first-party data is key to better personalization.

 Cookies vs User Accounts